EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 • Corruption or governance issues in the source country

 This means companies must have systems in place to document their evaluations, justify their decisions, and demonstrate a clear methodology for reaching a “negligible risk” conclusion.
+For a practical walkthrough, see the EUDR risk assessment guide.

 3. Mitigate risk